colinmkinsella/dockerfiles/latex-full/README.md

 # latex
-Alpine Linux with Full texlive Distribution
+Full texlive Distribution on Alpine Linux

 ## Usage
 This is a minimal image for use in CI environments.